 The third alternative competition setting combines the first two scenarios, creating a condition in which there would be no pressure during both the attempt and the lifting phases.

-For these alternative competition settings, we simulate the attempt weights relative to the current best weight, the success probability, and the expected achieved weight for each player, holding the estimated coefficients of the pressure variables at zero.
+For these alternative competition settings, we simulate the attempt weights, the success probability, and the expected achieved weight for each player, holding the estimated coefficients of the pressure variables at zero.

 6.1 Attempt and success probability